cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 ## `SendSellOrder` Message Handling

-Sell orders are created using `send-sellOrder`.
+Sell orders are created using `send-sell-order`.
 This command creates a transaction with a `SendSellOrder` message, which triggers the `SendSellOrder` keeper method.

 `SendSellOrder` should: